Reno Vet Clinic Services

 Diagnostic Tests and Treatment

-Fortunately, we can recommend tests to tell if your pet has parasites.
+Fortunately, we can recommend tests at our Reno animal hospital to tell if your pet has parasites.
 We can also examine your pet for evidence of fleas, ticks, or other parasites.
 Our Reno vet expert staff can recommend medications to help control fleas, ticks, heartworms, and intestinal parasites.
 Preventing parasites in your pets also helps protect children and other family members, so let’s work together to protect your pets and family.

 Veterinary examinations and parasite testing are important ways to protect your pet’s health.
 Let our knowledgeable Reno vet staff provide you with a comprehensive parasite control program.
 We can recommend a schedule for parasite testing, discuss what signs of parasites you can look for at home, review ways to control parasites in and around your home, discuss treatment options if your pet has parasites, and recommend ways to control and prevent parasites in the future.

 Parasites are not just a nuisance.
 They can carry serious diseases that affect your pet’s overall health and longevity.
-Let us help you protect your pet.
+Let our Reno animal hospital help you protect your pet.
 Call today to find out how!

 Caring for Aging Pets